reegis/deflex/docs/input_data.rst

 -----------------
 Mobility
 -----------------
 *Not mandatory*.
-Until now, the mobility sector has been treated as a global concept in Deflex and not regionalized.
-The reason behind this is that the eergy source of mobility is oil, which does not have transmission lines, nor does it need power plants.
+Until now, the mobility sector has been treated as a global concept in Deflex and not a regionalized one.
+The reason behind this is that the energy source of mobility is oil, which does not have transmission lines, nor does it need power plants.
 Thus, the demand is independent of the place in which it occurs, making it easier to deal with it on a global scale.
-On this sheet each energy carrier for mobility, diesel, petrol and electricity is attributed an efficiency and an energy source.
+On this sheet each energy carrier for mobility (diesel, petrol and electricity) is attributed an efficiency and an energy source.

 -----------------
 Mobility series